SSKlearns/Accident-Detection-with-Resnet50/README.md

 The Gradio app provides an intuitive interface for users to:
 - Upload a video.
 - Process the video through the optimized model.
-- Get instant feedback on whether an accident was detected in the uploaded video.
+- Get a feedback on whether an accident was detected in the uploaded video.
+- If over 10% of the video frames consisted of an accident, "Accident" will be declared, else "No Accident".

 ## Installation and Usage